werobin05/TaskManagementBot/README.md

-# TaskManagementBot - simplifying students learning
+# Studify - simplifying students learning

-README for `TaskManagementBot`.
+README for `Studify`.

 This bot is designed to automate students learning processes through Discord.